zergov/purecoin/README.md

 The purest crypto currency you will find in this sick, mutable world.

 ## What is Purecoin
 It's just a fun little project I started.
-I want to re-implement bitcoin, in haskell.
+I want to re-implement bitcoin in a pure language.

 ## Why?
 I recently finished a class about distributed systems and I got hooked on the bitcion consensus